AdobeDocs/experience-manager-65.en/help/assets/metadata.md

    >
    >For single-value fields, the new metadata is not appended to the existing value in the field even if you select **[!UICONTROL Append mode]**.

-## Import and export asset metadata in bulk {#import-and-export-asset-metadata-in-bulk}
+## Import metadata {#import-metadata}

-[!DNL Adobe Experience Manager Assets] lets you import asset metadata in bulk using a CSV file.
+[!DNL Assets] lets you import asset metadata in bulk using a CSV file.
 You can do bulk updates for the recently uploaded assets or the existing assets by importing a CSV file.
 You can also ingest asset metadata in bulk from third-party system in CSV format.

-### Import metadata {#import-metadata}

 The metadata import is asynchronous and does not impede system performance.
 Simultaneous update of the metadata for multiple assets can be resource-intensive because of XMP writeback activity if workflow flag is checked.
 Plan such an import during lean server usage so that performance for other users is not impacted.